nusrathdev/goodfix/README.md

 ## 📄 License

-This project GoodFix - Complaint Management System is developed by
+This project goodfix - Complaint Management System is developed by

 P. Pirathiska (UWU/ICT/23/095)